vmware-archive/legion/README.rst

 Dedicated Setup
 ===============

-Turn on legion in your master config:
+Turn on legion in your minion config:

 .. code-block:: yaml